eligosource/eventsourced/README.md

 This configuration object additionally allows applications to configure a [`RedeliveryPolicy`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.RedeliveryPolicy) for the channel.

 A reliable channel preserves [sender references](#sender-references).
 Applications can therefore use `?` and `forward` as well to communicate with channel destinations via channel actor refs.
 Details have already been described in the [default channel](#defaultchannel) section.
-A reliable channel also stores sender references along with event messages.
-A destination can even reply to a sender that was sending an event message in a previous application run (i.e. before the application was restarted or crashed).
-If that sender doesn't exist any more after recovery or if it's a temporary sender reference (e.g. a `Future` reference), the reply will go to `deadLetters`.
+A reliable channel also stores sender references along with event messages so that they can be forwarded to destinations even after the channel has been restarted.
+If a stored sender reference is a remote reference, it remains valid even after recovery from a JVM crash (i.e. a crash of the JVM the reliable channel is running in) provided the remote sender is still available.

 ### Reliable request-reply channel